-31 Decemb er 2023 31 December 2022 '000 EUR Profit or loss, Group Profit or loss, Bank Profit or loss, Group Profit or loss, Bank 5% appreciation of USD against EUR (18) (1) 18 18 5% depreciation of USD against EUR 18 1 (18) (18) 5% appreciation of GBP against EUR (1) - (4) (4) 5% depreciation of GBP against EUR 1 - 4 4 e) Price risk market prices, whether those changes are caused by factors specific to the individual instrument or factors affecting all instruments traded in the market.
+31 Decembe er 2023 31 December 2022 'ooo EUR Profit or loss, Group Profit or loss, Bank Profit or loss, Group Profit or loss, Bank 5% appreciation of USD against EUR (18) (1) 18 18 5% depreciation of USD against EUR 18 1 (18) (18) 5% appreciation of GBP against EUR (1) - (4) (4) 5% depreciation of GBP against EUR 1 - 4 4 e) Price risk

+Price risk is the risk that the value of a financial instrument will fluctuate as a result of changes in market prices, whether those changes are caused by factors specific to the individual instrument or factors affecting all instruments traded in the market.
 Price risk arises when the Group takes a long or short position in a financial instrument.